Kellen-Linse/TypeScript_Notes/5_Object_Types/notes.md

   color: string;
 }

-type ColorfulCircle = Circle & Color;
+type ColorfulCircle = Circle & Color; //<----------- notice the use of the & symbol

-const greenCircle: ColorfulCircle = {
+const greenCircle: ColorfulCircle = { // <------ Here we have properties of both Circle and Color objects.
   radius: 4,
   color: 'green'
 }